Silencepls/Portfolio/README.md

 Here you are going to find a little bit of my story, career, which include projects in game development, digital illustration, web development, marketing and computer science.
 I also present a list of my strong points, my certificates and how you can contact me.

-In this public project, made also to be my final project of the cs50, I used html, with fontsawasome; some css to style the page and make it look better, and some javascript: the main.js, with the purpose of adding simple logics to image buttons, so you can click them to see the next or previous image; and the translator.js with the purpose of adding the ability to translate the page to english and portguese.
+In this public project, made also to be my final project of the cs50, I used html, with fontsawasome; some css to style the page and make it look better, and some javascript: the main.js, with the purpose of adding simple logics to image buttons, so you can click them to see the next or previous image; and the translator.js with the purpose of adding the ability to translate the page to english and portuguese.
 I chose to make a simple dictonary and directly translate every text, so I could make sure it would stay concise with the original essays I wrote in portuguese.

 Right now I am looking for job opportunities while I finish my studies in computer science.
 Despite being in a tough financial situation, I am focused on completing this portfolio, earning my CS50 certificate from Harvard and starting to apply for jobs.